1Px-Vision/Cognitive-Vision-Language-Navigation-for-Rapid-UAV-Operations/README.md

 # Cognitive-Vision-Language-Navigation-for-Rapid-UAV-Operations

 In GPS-denied environments, a cognitive drone for search-and-rescue missions can interpret high-level human instructions and transform them into actionable navigation decisions in real time.
-Using a LLM navigation framework, the UAV allows operators to issue free-form commands such as “go to the far corridor, then approach the victim,” even under time pressure and in unfamiliar, cluttered environments.
+Using an LLM navigation framework, the UAV allows operators to issue free-form commands such as “go to the far corridor, then approach the victim,” even under time pressure and in unfamiliar, cluttered environments.
 Rather than treating navigation as a pure text-generation problem, the cognitive drone performs 2D spatial grounding, linking semantic instructions directly to visual regions in its first-person RGB view.
 Through this process, the vision–language model incrementally converts ambiguous commands into grounded 2D waypoint cues, which are then combined with estimated travel distance to produce 3D motion commands for the UAV.

 ![](https://github.com/1Px-Vision/Cognitive-Vision-Language-Navigation-for-Rapid-UAV-Operations/blob/main/LLM_Agent_0.jpg)